Jeanne Veillette Bowerman discusses the path from miserable career to finally becoming a writer. It’s never too late for anyone to chase their dreams!

 Um, no. I was terrifyingly insecure.
-I remember saying to my writing professor, as he begged me to change majors, “Who would want to read anything I have to write?”
+I remember saying to my writing professor, as he begged me to pursue writing, “Who would want to read anything I have to write?”

 So, I surrendered to the mediocrity of an unhappy career.

 I stayed in the Hotel School, graduated, and ran a motel and restaurant for 15 long, miserable years.
 I hated every minute of it.
 But I’d be damned if I was going to admit I made a mistake.